sarnova-miguel/sarnova-barcode-scanner/README.md

 This project was designed and developed with the help of AI.

 ### Design
-Each UI Design tool was given the same prompt to generate a design for the barcode scanner.
+Each AI Design tool was given the same prompt to generate a design for the barcode scanner.
 The designs were then compared and the best elements were chosen.
 - [Lovable](https://lovable.dev/)
 ![Lovable Design](https://github.com/sarnova-miguel/sarnova-barcode-scanner/blob/main/public/lovable-ui-mock.png)
 - [Base44](https://base44.com/)
 ![Base44 Design](https://github.com/sarnova-miguel/sarnova-barcode-scanner/blob/main/public/base44-ui-mock.png)
 - [Banani](https://www.banani.co/) 🏆
-Offered mobile or desktop focused designs with a Figma UI feel.
+Offered multiple mobile or desktop focused designs with a Figma UI feel.
 ![Banani Design](https://github.com/sarnova-miguel/sarnova-barcode-scanner/blob/main/public/banani-3ui-mock.png)

 ### Development